Supporting Students in Distress (Guide)

 Be upfront about your role and limits to your role.
 It is ok to say you need assistance from someone to ensure you can provide the best support and information.

 Part of your role as a first responder is to provide the person with information so they can make an informed choice about what to do next.
 It is essential for the person making the disclosure to maintain control over their decisions.
 They may or may not want to talk to a support service.
+You should only share information with a third party, including support services, with the consent of the person making the disclosure.

 Maintain confidentiality:

 Treat the disclosure respectfully and do not share details with others without the permission of the person who made the disclosure to you.
-Confidentiality can be waived if the person who is making the disclosure is under 18 or you have concerns about their safety and wellbeing.
-You can contact a Student Safety and Wellbeing Case Manager for information regarding confidentiality.

 Some survivors will not want to pursue resolution pathways at the stage of the disclosure and you need to respect that decision.
+Information that you can provide to the student on making a disclosure and a report with the ANU is available at the Harmful Behaviours Disclosure Response and Support webpage.

 Self-care:

-Students may become distressed (have a strong emotional response) for many reasons, including poor health, stressful life circumstances, mental health concerns like anxiety or depression, family difficulties, relationship problems, pressures of balancing work and study, trauma, grief, sexual assault, harassment or exposure to violence or drug/alcohol use.
+Students may become distressed (have a strong emotional response) for many reasons, including mental health concerns like anxiety or depression, family difficulties, relationship problems, pressures of balancing work and study, domestic and family violence, grief, or drug/ alcohol use.
+Not all students experience distress, and not all distressed students are experiencing signs of mental illness.

 When a student is experiencing difficulty, recognising the signs of acute emotional distress can help the student receive the support they need to cope.